 ● Based on their origin, resources can be abiotic or biotic.
 Abiotic resources are non-living while biotic resources are living.

-● Natural resources are two types – renewable and non-renewable resources.
+● Natural resources can be broadly categorised into renewable and non-renewable resources.

 I) Renewable resources are those which get renewed or replenished quickly.